sumurthy/Js-Spec-Gen/markdown/worksheetprotection.md

-# WorksheetProtection Object (JavaScript API for Word)
+# WorksheetProtection Object (JavaScript API for Excel)

-_Word 2016, Word for iPad, Word for Mac_

 Represents the protection of a sheet object.